parasaurolophus/go/logging/README.md

 type LoggerOptions struct {

-	// Pass through to HandlerOptions for the wrapped slog.Logger.
+	// Allow panics in Logger.log() to cause abnormal process termination.
-	AddSource bool
+	AllowPanics bool

 	// Initial set of attributes that will be added to every log entry.
 	BaseAttributes []any

 	// Initial set of tags that will be added to every log entry.
 	BaseTags []string

+	// Pass through to HandlerOptions for the wrapped slog.Logger.
+	AddSource bool

 	// Shared slog.LevelVar, if desired; a Leveler will be created if this
 	// is nil.